Our Neighborhood as a Community

 - Create a list of people around the community that can be trusted to help in those situations.
 (Neighbors could be included in some of the answers.)

-- Contact your local Jaycee Chapter to find out service projects that they contribute to neighborhoods.
-More resources for civic groups include: Lions Club, Rotary Club, Optimists Club, Civitan Club, etc.
+Contact your local adult clubs and nonprofits to find out service projects volunteers do for neighborhoods.
+More resources for civic groups include Lions Club, Rotary Club, Optimists Club, community foundations, or Women's clubs.

 Teacher observation of the student responses in creating the class book.